 Welcome to the Structural Determinants of Health Resource Guide.
 This guide is created by SMU's Structural Determinants of Health Curricular Integration Task Force in 2018 to highlight resources on this topic.
 This group has intentionally combined the theory social determinants of health and the structural competency framework.

-Structural Determinants of Health Curricular Integration Task Force: Brandy Beazley, Leia Casey, Miriam Eisenhardt, Susan Forsyth, Marjorie Hammer, Mary McCall, Uzo Nwankpa, Shirley Strong, and Cynthia Stacy.
+SMU's Structural Determinants of Health Curricular Integration Task Force members: Brandy Beazley, Leia Casey, Miriam Eisenhardt, Susan Forsyth, Marjorie Hammer, Mary McCall, Uzo Nwankpa, Shirley Strong, and Cynthia Stacy.